 Throughout the interviews I gained a better perspective on just how complicated these issues really are.
 Blanket statements about Uyghur feelings are impossible to make because there is such a wide spectrum of thought.
 One thing shines out in Kaltman’s research above all else, though.

 Uyghur and Han share a mutual prejudice for each other.

-Although I find Blaine Kaltman’s work to be an interesting and accurate snapshot of the issues that plague Uyghur/Han relationships, his research is held back by two critical problems: language and cultural understanding.
+Although I find Blaine Kaltman’s Under the Heel of the Dragon to be an interesting and accurate snapshot of the issues that plague Uyghur/Han relationships, his research is held back by two critical problems: language and cultural understanding.